 - (i) The proposed project's capture rate is above 35% - (ii) All Active AHFA Projects in the defined market area have an overall average stabilized vacancy rate of 15% or above. - (iii) A determination by AHFA that the proposed project's market will not support the proposed project and/or the proposed project will have a clear long-term negative impact on an existing AHFA-funded development(s) in the same market. - (iv) The market study contains Misleading Information. - 4) Demonstrate that the project is financially feasible.
-The project must meet certain financial feasibility requirements as defined in Section II.E.(1)(iii) of this QAP. - 5) Demonstrate adequate infrastructure capacity evidenced by the proposed project's utility documentation provided in the Application. - Openonstrate the likelihood of sustained 30-year compliance with Section 42 based on the following criteria: (a) the market study demonstrates a need for the project as proposed, (b) the application demonstrates that the project is financially feasible as defined in Section II.E.(1)(iii) at the time of application and (c) the Ownership Entity and Management Company demonstrate their respective financial capacity and experience consistent with Section 42 requirements related to development and compliance guidelines.
+The project must meet certain financial feasibility requirements as defined in Section II.E.(1)(iii) of this QAP. - Demonstrate adequate infrastructure capacity consistent with options provided within the local jurisdiction or municipality, including alternatives to traditional utility infrastructure, evidenced by the proposed project's utility documentation provided in the Application.
+Demonstrate the likelihood of sustained 30-year compliance with Section 42 based on the following criteria: (a) the market study demonstrates a need for the project as proposed, (b) the application demonstrates that the project is financially feasible as defined in Section II.E.(1)(iii) at the time of application and (c) the Ownership Entity and Management Company demonstrate their respective financial capacity and experience consistent with Section 42 requirements related to development and compliance guidelines.